leagueofscholars/behavioral-ds.github.io/content/research/theme2.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

-title = "Theme 2"
-subtitle = "Social media influence is a marketing term that describes an individual's ability to affect other people's thinking in a social online community"
+title = "Disinformation and online problematic content" subtitle = "Desc"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.